It’s never too early to help the children around you grow into thoughtful global citizens. Here are six ways to get started.

 2. Set up a piggy bank that gives back.

 For many kids, learning about money starts early.
 Is your child is earning dollars with a lemonade stand or by doing chores around the house?
 Suggest they set aside a portion of their earnings to support those who aren’t as fortunate.
-Check out these DIY piggy bank projects.

 3. Give in honor of their hobbies.